flyinghuman/dailydiscordgiveawaybot/docs/user_guide.md

 - `permissions.admin_roles`: initial role IDs allowed to manage giveaways.
 - `permissions.development_guild_id`: guild to receive development command syncs.

-State is persisted to `data/state.json` and should be left alone while the bot runs.
+State is persisted in per-guild SQLite databases under `data/guilds/`; avoid editing these files while the bot is running.
+On first launch, any legacy `data/state.json` file is migrated automatically and backed up as `state.json.bak`.

 ## 4. Launching the Bot
 ```bash